-As the results shown in Fig.3-5, almost all the points are classified well, which shows the PNN can extract good cluster features for these classes.
-In scene I and II, only the blue blocks in Figs. 3and 4(c) are classified wrong.
-In Fig.3, the wrong classification is caused by so much noise which looks like a crown and in Fig.4, the points are so few and become a line structure which is maybe an edge of eaves.
+As the results shown in Fig.3-5, almost all the points are classified well, which shows the DNNSP can extract good cluster features for these classes.
+In scene I and II, only the blue blocks in Figs. 2 and 3(c) are classified wrong.
+In the blue block of Fig.3, because of so much noise around the eaves, these points look like on a crown.
+In the blue block of Fig.4, the points classified wrong are so few and become a line structure isolated outside the building, which are maybe on an edge of an eave.
 The accuracy of car classification is not so high as buildings and trees.
 This is maybe because the car points are not enough and the features of car are similar with the features of the others classes.
 In Fig.5, only some corners of objects are wrong, and most of the wrong points are because the roof and the low vegetation are confused.
-As shown in Fig.5(d), a part of the true data, the roof and the low vegetation points are so similar only the ridge points of the roof may distinguish them.
-The facade points are also few comparing with other classes, although they are more than the car points in scene I and II.
-However, most of facade points are recognized, which is maybe the features of facade input the PNN are distinguishable.
+As shown in Fig.5(d), a part of the true data, the roof and the low vegetation points look so similar only the ridge points on the roofs may distinguish them.
+The facade points are also few comparing with other classes, but their shapes are not as flexible as the cars in scene I and II.
+Most of facade points are recognized.

-Compared with the other methods, our method is better, which shows the ability of the PNN. .
-In scene I and II, it is surprising that the car accuracy is also higher than other method, which maybe there are some common features among trees, building and cars and the common features help the car classification.
+Compared with the other methods, our method outperforms all the methods on all labels except the tree label in scene II.
+As our method can learn deeper feature representation than other method, the classification accuracies are improved.
+In scene II, although the performance of trees is not as good as the method in [17] and [18], the performance of other labels especially the car label is obviously better.
+In scene I and II, it is surprising that the car accuracy is also higher than other method, which means our method is competitive for the classes with a few points.
 In scene III, many of the roof and facade points are classified wrong by other methods.
-This is mainly because the roof and the low vegetation points are similar and the facade and the shrubs and trees points are similar.
-However, the four classes are all classified well by us.
+This is mainly because the roof points are confused with the low vegetation points and the facade points are confused with the shrubs and trees points.
+However, the four classes are all classified well by us, which shows our method can distinguish the classes even they look similar.

 B．Classification results of ground point clouds

-For scene IV-VI, 40% of the clusters are used for training and scene V and VI are used for testing.
-The sizes of point clusters are set as 60,120,240.
-Table 4 shows the number of the point and point cluster in the training and testing data.
-Table 5 shows the accuracy of the classification.
-Fig. 6 shows the scene IV-VI, the training data and the results of scene V and VI.
+For scene IV-VI, the point clouds are clustered to multi-level clusters with the sizes 60,120,240.
+Points clouds of 33% of the clusters belonging to the size level of 240 in scene IV are used for training and scene V and VI are used for testing.
+Using the different scenes as testing data can show the generalization ability of our method more clearly.
+Table 4 shows the number of the point and point cluster in scene IV-VI.
+Table 5 shows the accuracy of the classification of scenes V and VI.
+Fig. 6 shows the scenes IV-VI, the training data and the classification results of scene V and VI.
 In Fig. 6, light green is natural terrain points, dark green is high vegetation points, bright green is low vegetation points, red is buildings points, purple is hard scape, orange is scanning artifacts points, pink is cars.